cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-PLEIADES GROUND OPERATIONS SUPPORT-EN.md

 * Preparation and implementation of tests

 The processes for carrying out the project are:
-* Ground support in delegation of tasks
+* Floor support in delegation of tasks

 # Technical characteristics

 The solution key points are as follows:
-* Multi-component and platform architecture
+* Multi component architecture and platforms
 * Sensitive context (defense)
-* Maintenance in operational conditions
+* Maintenance under operational conditions
 * Interface with other CNES services